openseg-group/OCNet.pytorch/README.md

 # OCNet: Object Context Network for Scene Parsing (pytorch)

-**We will release the optimized method that can reduce the memory cost and computation cost largely with some simple yet effective tricks**
+**Update on 2018/11/23.
+We will release the optimized method that can reduce the memory cost and computation cost largely with some simple yet effective tricks**